ShamsAli-fathi/Linux-Kernel-Tracing/README.md

 ### Description

-In this repo, I will be covering different Linux Kernel Tracing topics.
+In this repo, I will be covering different Linux Kernel Tracing topics that are mainly focused on Networking.
 I try to tackle different challanges and go in-depth.
 All related tracing projects are put in different directories!